theta-skunkworks/theta-plugin-current-location/README.md

 If you call the map plugin during normal processing, the caller's onPause () will be executed and the plugin will be terminated.
 The map plugin will not start either.

+General developers of the Japanese model need to cancel the developer mode only when checking the cooperation with this plug-in.

 ## Differences in behavior when launched with an implicit intent